rubberdok/indok-web/README.md

 1. Create a file called `.env.local` in `frontend/` and add the variables that can be found in `.env.local.template`, with appropriate values.

-   - `NEXT_PUBLIC_DATAPORTEN_ID` should be `fcaa9e30-a6d3-4809-8fea-cdd7b3de1c98` for the Indøk Hovedstyre Webkomité development client at Dataporten.
+   - `NEXT_PUBLIC_DATAPORTEN_ID` should be `fcaa9e30-a6d3-4809-8fea-cdd7b3de1c98` for the Rubberdøk development client at Dataporten.

 2. Create a file called `.env`in `backend/api/` and add the variables that can be found in `backend/api/.env.example`, with appropriate values.

-   - `DATAPORTEN_ID` should be the same as above if using the Indøk Hovedstyre Webkomité client.
+   - `DATAPORTEN_ID` should be the same as above if using the Rubberdøk development client.
    - Contact the maintainers if you are a developer of the project and need access to the various secrets and API keys needed for the project.

 ## Deployment